 Including your blogs, Podcasts, Webinar in your signature is also a smart marketing tactic in the digital era.
 If you keep adding fresh content on your blog and hyperlink it to your email, the recipients will get easy access to new content and will keep coming back for more.

 If you’re promoting a serious business, you have to create a solid impact on the email recipients.
 The best way to do this is to include information related to the brand only.
 Using personal quotes, unless you are a globally recognized celebrity, would be over-the-top and kick of tacky as well.

 Previously, we spoke about keeping the color palette small, now we will talk about the importance of keeping the font palette even smaller.
 The whole point of chalking out an impressive email signature is to increase brand awareness.

-Using different fonts for highlighting different texts would make it look like school project of a student who ran out of materials to write about.
+Using different fonts for highlighting different texts would make it look like a school project of a student who ran out of materials to write about.
 If you want to get a flexible typeface that can be customized according to your liking, the internet has a plethora of options for you.

 Don’t Add Long Disclaimers: